mathspp/mathspp/pages/02.blog/02.problems/p062-sliding-coins/item.md

 !!!
 Give it some thought!

-This is an adaptation of a problem from the [book “Algorithmic Puzzles”][algorithmic-puzzles-amazon][^1] by Anany Levitin and Maria Levitin.
+This is an adaptation of a problem from the [book “Algorithmic Puzzles”][algorithmic-puzzles-amazon] by Anany Levitin and Maria Levitin.[^1]

 # Solvers